Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Related Work

-\textbf{Efficient On-Device and Over-Network LLM.} The rapid development of LLMs has profoundly influenced human-AI interaction while introducing significant challenges related to operational costs, energy consumption, and environmental impact.
-Researchers propose various solutions to enable deployment in resource-constrained devices \cite{chen2023frugalgpt}, such as architectural optimization \cite{chu2023mobilevlm} and quantization \cite{lin2024awq}.
-Furthermore, network-based approaches have emerged, such as \cite{shen2024large} proposed the client-edge co-inference method, which partitions LLM into lightweight layers running on devices and parameter-heavy layers operating at the edge to enhance inference efficiency.
+The rapid development of LLMs has profoundly influenced human-AI interaction while introducing significant challenges related to operational costs, energy consumption, and environmental impact.
+Researchers propose various solutions to enable deployment in resource-constrained devices, such as architectural optimization \cite{chu2023mobilevlm}, quantization \cite{lin2024awq}, on-device speculative decoding \cite{xu2024edgellm}, and adaptive deployment across heterogeneous devices \cite{zhang2025tensallo}.
+Furthermore, network-based approaches have emerged, such as \cite{shen2024large} proposed the client-edge co-inference method which partitions LLM into lightweight layers running on devices and parameter-heavy layers operating at the edge, collaborative inference on edge devices \cite{ye2025jupiter}, and edge inference optimization in wireless networks \cite{zhang2024beyond} to enhance inference efficiency.

-However, existing frameworks primarily focus on either single-modal data sources or single-query accuracy \cite{zhang2024treacle}, neglecting the complex trade-off optimization of key resource indicators (e.g., response quality, latency, costs) \cite{dong2024creating} and failing to address the intricate relationships between multi-modal, multi-task, and multi-dialogue context (i.e., RQ1 and RQ2).
-Furthermore, \cite{zhang2024treacle, he2024large} employ datasets with fixed evaluation metrics, which may not fully represent the complexity in many real-world LLM applications.
-Moreover, online training methods incur prohibitively expensive costs and lead to irreproducible resource consumption, particularly when considering human subjects or alternative approaches for evaluating LLM inference (i.e., RQ3).
+However, existing frameworks primarily focus on either single-modal data sources or single-query accuracy \cite{zhang2024efficient}, neglecting the complex trade-off optimization of key resource indicators (e.g., response quality, latency, costs) \cite{dong2024creating} and failing to address the intricate relationships between multi-modal, multi-task, and multi-turn conversation context (i.e., RQ1 and RQ2).
+Furthermore, \cite{zhang2024efficient, he2024large} employ datasets with fixed evaluation metrics, which may not fully represent the complexity in many real-world LLM applications.
+Moreover, online training methods incur prohibitively expensive costs and lead to irreproducible resource consumption, particularly when considering human subjects or alternative approaches for evaluating LLM inference (i.e., RQ4).
 In contrast to previous work, we propose an offline training approach to preserve LLM inference results.
 While this inevitably introduces uncertainties in the LLM inference data, we address this challenge by further incorporating an uncertainty estimator for response scores.